• Skip to primary navigation

 To freeze them, bake as directed.
 Let the blondies cool and cut into squares.
 Place them into a freezer container.
 If you need to layer the bars, place a piece of waxed paper or parchment paper between the layers.
 Freeze for up to two months.
 Thaw the blondies at room temperature.

-Recipe originally posted May 2018.
-Photos and information updated May 2022.
+The recipe was originally posted in May 2018.
+Photos and information updated March 2024.

 Print